 This Warm Baby Potato and Asparagus Salad is one of my favourite late spring/early summer salads, when fresh asparagus is everywhere and the early season potatoes begin to hit the shelves.
-Of course, outside of asparagus season, this salad can still be enjoyed with just the potatoes or with peas or any type of green beans.

 This salad is also perfect for barbecues.
 I toss both the potatoes and the asparagus on the barbie with the dressing all ready on the condiment table.
 Then, when the vegetables are done, either everything goes into a bowl to be tossed, or each person can help themselves to the barbecued vegetables, and top with a drizzle of the dressing.